sindresorhus/np/readme.md

   <sub>(does not apply to external registries)</sub>
 - Opens a prefilled GitHub Releases draft after publish
 - Warns about the possibility of extraneous files being published
-- Can run in preview mode, only showing what is going to happen without running anything
+- See exactly what will be executed with [preview mode](https://github.com/sindresorhus/np/issues/391), without pushing or publishing anything remotely

 ## Prerequisite